 1. Prerequisite Courses

-The following courses are prerequisites for entering the major and some also satisfy Liberal Arts Foundation requirements.
+The following courses are prerequisites for entering the major and some also satisfy Liberal Arts Foundation or Liberal Arts Inquiry requirements.

 ECON 101 Principles of Economics